 Hellhound Productions Inc was formed in 2003 in London , England as a platform for Alison Murray’s own productions in both documentary and fiction .

-Her latest feature documentary Caprichosos de San Telmo , which she shot on location in Buenos Aires, premiered in the Toronto International Film Festival in 2011 , and also played in the Buenos Aires International Festival of Independent Film.
+Her latest feature documentary Caprichosos de San Telmo , which she shot on location in Buenos Aires, premiered in the Toronto International Film Festival in 2011 , and in the Buenos Aires International Festival of Independent Film.

 In 2007 Alison’s feature documentary Carny , following the secret life of fairground workers , broadcast on the Sundance Channel , Channel 4 UK and TVO .
 It premiered in the Hot Docs Festival , Toronto , and won best documentary in the Brooklyn International Film Festival.

 2004 saw completion of Mouth to Mouth, Alison’s first fictional feature film as writer and director .
-Hellhound is associate producer of the project , executive produced by Atom Egoyan .
+Hellhound was associate producer of the project , executive produced by Atom Egoyan .
 Starring Oscar Nominee Ellen Page , the film features Alison’s signature choreographic style , woven into a powerful narrative about a search for belonging .
 The film premiered at the San Francisco International Film Festival and went on to win Best Feature Prizes at the Brooklyn International FIlm Festival , Berlin’s Britspotting Festival , and Festival D’ Annonay , France.
 Mouth to Mouth was released theatrically in the USA, UK, Canada, and France.

 In 2003 Alison worked on an exciting micro budget collaboration with London based rapper Jonzi D. Aeroplane Man is a film adaptation of Jonzi D’s hit theatre show of the same name.
 It aired on Channel 4 UK.
 Aeroplane Man was the first production through HELLHOUND, marking the company’s inception.